davidmanzanares/shuttlegl/Readme.md

 # ShuttleGL

-ShuttleGL is JS collection of tools to develop 3D graphics, including small WebGL abstractions.
+ShuttleGL is a JS collection of tools to develop 3D graphics, including small WebGL abstractions.

 ShuttleGL is **not** a WebGL framework nor a thick layer on top of WebGL.